Rolex Sea-Dweller

 The Sea-Dweller is Rolex's professional diving watch.
-It can withstand depths of over 1,200 m (3,900 ft) and has a helium escape valve to equalize pressure.
-Many models have recorded excellent value increases in recent years.
+It can withstand depths of over 1,200 m (4,000 ft) and has a helium escape valve to equalize pressure.
+Many models have recorded excellent value appreciation in recent years.

 Robust Professional Diving Watch

 The Sea-Dweller is one of the most robust Rolex watches.
 The Genevan company first released this timepiece in 1967 as an evolution of the Submariner, which had debuted 14 years prior.
 Unlike its close relative, however, the Sea-Dweller can dive to 1,220 m (122 bar, 4,000 ft) and is suitable for professional saturation diving thanks to its helium escape valve.
 The Sea-Dweller Deepsea is even more impressive.
-It is water-resistant to 3,900 m (390 bar, 12,795 ft) and, at 44 mm, is one of the largest models in Rolex's portfolio.
+It is water-resistant to 3,900 m (390 bar, 12,800 ft).

-The Sea-Dweller spent decades only available in stainless steel; however, in 2019, Rolex expanded the collection with a two-tone model in stainless steel and yellow gold.
+For decades, the Sea-Dweller was only available in stainless steel.
+But in 2019, Rolex expanded the collection with a two-tone model in stainless steel and yellow gold.
 At the same time, they added a Cyclops lens above the date display.
 There had never been a Sea-Dweller with a magnifying lens up to that point.
+The Deepsea Challenge, on the other hand, is the first Sea-Dweller made of titanium and also the first watch ever made by Rolex from this material.

 Reasons to Buy a Rolex Sea-Dweller